Paper tube color maze will rock your world!

-But truly, my confession is that I am a paper roll hoarder.
-In fact, I have accumulated so many that I could make this color maze and still have some to spare. – Let’s keep this collection habit between just us, okay?
+There.
+I said it.
+My confession is that I am a paper roll hoarder.
+I have accumulated so many that I could make this color maze and still have some to spare. – Let’s keep this collection habit between just us, okay?

-I loved this setup because it gave my three-year-old some guidelines to improve his fine motor strength.
+I loved this DIY color maze puzzle because it gave my three-year-old some guidelines to improve his fine motor strength.

 My preschooler had to only paint on one side of the paper roll, which allowed him to focus and paint more carefully than usual.
 This encouraged steady hand and hand-eye coordination.